Is the secret to great red wine extended maceration?

 Extended maceration is as much an art as it is a science.
 Winemakers must deftly balance the duration of maceration to extract desirable qualities without the harsh, unwanted flavours that come from over-extraction.
 This is particularly critical with varietals known for their robust tannins, such as Nebbiolo and Cabernet Sauvignon.

 For instance, the esteemed Syrahs of Hermitage typically undergo extended maceration to achieve their iconic depth and longevity.
-This process not only softens the tannins but also enhances the wine’s aromatic profile and flavor complexity, demonstrating the technique's ability to make good red wine great.
+This process not only softens the tannins but also enhances the wine’s aromatic profile and flavour complexity, demonstrating the technique's ability to make good red wine great.

 Trends Toward Easier-Drinking Reds